brandoncate-personal/cloud-resources/README.md

 # Description
 This repo contains the scripts used to create the gcp and aws resources

+## TODO
+Add checkov and tfsec scans (possible use soluble's iacbot)

 ## Volumes
 terraform script used to create volumes with a scheduled snapshot cycle